cosmic-utils/.github/profile/README.md

 ## COSMIC Utilities

 This is not an official COSMIC™ Organization from System76.
-This is for hosting community applications for the COSMIC™ Desktop.
+This is for hosting community applications and applets for the COSMIC™ Desktop.

 <!--